garrandall/popular-music-data/tracks/farewell-my-summer-love-michael-jackson.md

 When you return to your hometown
 And you discuss your trip
 Will I be the guy that you put down
 Or someone that you don't forget, no?

 I'll never forget you
 And maybe next year
 When you're out of school
 You'll return, but until you do, baby
 (Bye, bye)

 Don't turn around
 You might see me cry
-Farewell, my summer love, farewell, oohh, yeah Farewell, my summer love, farewell
+Farewell, my summer love, farewell, oh, yeah
+Farewell, my summer love, farewell